daechir/xenos-install-kit/README.md

 Author: Daechir <br/>
 Author URL: https://github.com/daechir <br/>
 License: GNU GPL <br/>
-Modified Date: 07/11/20 <br/>
+Modified Date: 08/14/20 <br/>
-Version: v1
+Version: v2

+## Changelog
++ v2
+  * S1.sh
+    + Make xfs the default filesystem.
+    + Make systemd-boot the default bootloader.
+  * S2b.sh
+    + Variables:
+      * Add:
+        + cputhreads
+        + install_nvidia
+        + install_optimus
+      * Change:
+        + has_tpm to explicit.
+      * Remove
+        + has_rtl
+    + Enhance makepkg speed.
+    + Migrate from lxqt to a custom built DE.
+    + Integrate minimalistic software replacements for frequently used software (mpv replaces vlc for example).
+    + Make alsa the default audio handler.
+    + Remove RTL8821CE-dkms for upcoming rtw88 mainline driver.
+    + Simplify xenos-control-defaults.sh.
+    + Make tlp modifications global.
+    + Remove default editor variable from /etc/environment.
+    + Make doas the default privilege handler.

 ## Purpose
 The Xenos Install Kit serves as a custom automated Arch Linux installer fine tuned for specific use cases:
 + It's ideal for those who want a fully featured OS without too much bloat.
 + It's ideal for those who desire security above all else.
++ It's ideal for an intermediate to expert linux user.
 + It's ideal for those who are ok with troubleshooting issues on their own as:
   * The software may not always work as expected.
   * Or specific hardware may not always work as expected.

 If any of the above criteria fit your use case then make sure to audit the scripts before use.